zhik/nyc-urban-heat-data-tiles/readme.md

 1. Downloads are generally are large files that do not need to be queried.
 These are stored in the `urban-heat-files s3 bucket`.
 2. Dataset configuration files like [datasets.csv](https://github.com/BetaNYC/nyc-urban-heat/blob/main/public/datasets.csv) contain the locations of the downloads and map tiles, as well as the NTA data for the all the layers.
 This is small and queried often so it is stored with the app.
 3. Weather station data is a large and needs to be queried by station or date to not overload the user.
 It is stored on the `supabase`.
 This allows for either queries via  [supabase's client libaries](https://supabase.com/docs/reference/javascript/start) or fetch request using [PostgREST](https://supabase.com/docs/guides/api).
-4. Lastly map tiles are a usually a collection of files repeating x/y/zoom tiles of an area, or a large file/ database that needs to be query via server.
+4. Lastly we generate map tiles (Pmtiles), which is traditionally served as a collection of repeating x/y/zoom tiles of an area, or a large file/ database that needs to be query via server.
 To avoid this, we host a single pmtile per layer on `urban-heat-portal-tiles s3 bucket` that are cloud optimized to only serve the location.
 Read daniel-j-h's post on [Everything You Wanted to Know About Vector Tiles (But Were Afraid to Ask)](https://www.openstreetmap.org/user/daniel-j-h/diary/404061) and [Cloud-Optimized Geospatial Formats Guide](https://guide.cloudnativegeo.org/pmtiles/intro.html) for more details.

+** This is to be replace with [Cloud Optimized GeoTIFF (COG)](https://cogeo.org/).**

 ## Stucture